slawekzachcial/gha-token/README.md

 To generate installation token based on installation ID (e.g. 98765):

 ```
-./gha-token -app 12345 -keyPath path/to/key.pem -inst 98765
+./gha-token --appId 12345 --keyPath path/to/key.pem --installId 98765
 ```

 To generate installation token based on repository owner and name (e.g. me/myrepo):

 ```
-./gha-token -app 12345 -keyPath path/to/key.pem -repo me/myrepo
+./gha-token --appId 12345 --keyPath path/to/key.pem --repo me/myrepo
 ```

 Note that while this method is more convenient than using installation ID, its implementation will invoke GitHub API multiple time in order to find the corresponding installation ID and generate token for it.

+IMPORTANT: Installation tokens expire after 1 hour.

+## GitHub App Available Endpoints

+The list is available [here](https://developer.github.com/v3/apps/available-endpoints/).

 ## GitHub Enterprise

 By default the API endpoint used is https://api.github.com.
-For GitHub Enterprise you need to pass its URL as parameter, i.e. `-apiUrl https://github.my-company.com/api/v3`.
+For GitHub Enterprise you need to pass its URL as parameter, i.e. `--apiUrl https://github.my-company.com/api/v3`.

 ## Troubleshooting

-Use `-v` to get more diagnostic information.
+Use `--verbose` to get more diagnostic information.
 Note that the output will contain details about HTTP requests and responses, including tokens returned by GitHub.